On the Automorphism Group of Token Graphs of Complete Bipartite Graphs: Abstract

 \section{Abstract}

-{Let $G$ be a graph of order $n$ and let $k\in \{1,2,\ldots,n-1\}$.
+Let $G$ be a graph of order $n$ and let $k\in \{1,2,\ldots,n-1\}$.
 The $k$-token graph of $G$ is the graph, $F_k(G)$, whose vertices are all the $k$-subsets of vertices of $G$, where two such $k$-sets are adjacent whenever their symmetric difference is an edge of $G$.
-In this paper we determine the automorphism group of $F_k(K_{m,n})$.
-We also give a lower bound on the size of the automorphism group of $F_k(G)$, when $G$ is a non-prime (with respect to the Cartesian product) connected graph, and show that this bound is tight for the $r$-cube.}
+In this paper, we determine the automorphism group of the $k$-token graph of the complete bipartite graph $K_{m,n}$.